|Birth: ||Oct. 7, 1905|

 Born as the first child of Randolph Stewart McKinnon and Birdie Amelia Graham, 11 July 1905, Twila McKinnon, was the eldest of 10 children.
 She married Wesley James Kearl on 6 March 1928, in Salt Lake City, Utah.
 She died 24 July 1965, from bone-cancer, I believe.

 My father, Robert Gordon McKinnon, was her youngest brother.
-They were very close, and through frequent visits by our family to her ranch near Woodruff, Utah, I and my siblings got to know her pretty well, also.
+They were very close, and through frequent visits by our family to her ranch northeast of Randolph, Utah, I and my siblings got to know her pretty well, also.